argoproj-labs/argocd-vault-plugin/README.md

   GITHUB_TOKEN: Zm9v
   TYPE: Zm9v
 ```
+You can use it like this: `argocd-vault-plugin generate /some/path -c /path/to/config/file.yaml`.
 This can be useful for usecases not involving Argo CD.

 #### Environment variables
 The configuration can be set via environment variables, where each key is prefixed by `AVP_`: